gadenbuie/xaringanExtra/README.md

 [animate.css]: http://daneden.github.io/animate.css
 [text-poster]: https://github.com/IMAGINARY/text-poster#readme

-`xaringanExtra` is a playground of enhancements and addins for [xaringan] slides.
+`xaringanExtra` is a playground of enhancements and extensions for [xaringan] slides.

 - Add an overview of your presentation with [tile view](#-tile-view)
 - Make your slides [editable](#-editable)